 4.6 Memberships or Subscriptions

-If you will offer premium content to members that pay a one-time, monthly, or yearly fee, record the details of your program or idea in this section.
+If you are going to offer premium content to members that pay a one-time, monthly, or yearly fee, record the details of your program or idea in this section.
 Examples of membership sites & exclusive content are Fizzle.co and Sarah Morgan’s Bada** Babes Blog Club for Women.

 4.7 Document any other monetization techniques you’ll use